 Through simple and at the same time extensive conditions, it is possible to select recipients with whom it is possible to work further - for example, create a new list of recipients, edit data in bulk, copy, move or delete.
-Filters can be applied to one, several, or all recipient lists listed in the Mailkit account.
+Filters can be applied to one, several, or all recipient lists saved in the Mailkit account.

 To create a new filter, first click the “Filter recipients” button and then you can start creating your filter.